capham/capham.github.io/_posts/2025-05-03-add-ga4-gtm-to-blog.md

 {% endif %}
 ```

-Note: The conditional `{% if jekyll.environment == 'production' %}` ensures tracking only happens in production, not during local development.
+Note: The conditional `if jekyll.environment == 'production'` ensures tracking only happens in production, not during local development.

 ### Method 2: Using _config.yml Settings